bitburner-official/bitburner-src/CONTRIBUTING.md

 - Work in a branch forked from `dev` to isolate the new code.
 - Ensure you have the latest from the [game's main repository](../../tree/dev).
-- Rebase your branch if necessary.
+- Rebase or merge your branch if necessary.
-- Run the game locally to test out your changes.
+- Run the game locally to test out your changes (`npm run start:dev`).
 - When submitting the pull request, make sure that the base fork is _bitburner-official/bitburner-src_ and the base is _dev_.
 - If your changes affect the game's UI, attach some screenshots or GIFs showing the changes to the UI.
-- If your changes affect Netscript, provide some scripts that can be used to test the Netscript changes.
+- If your changes affect the Netscript API, provide some scripts that can be used to test the Netscript changes.
 - Ensure you have run `npm run lint` to make sure your changes conform to the rules enforced across the code base.
 The command will fail if any of the